 My new rheumatologist told me – start pilates.
 Right away.

-While I’ve always had an interest in it, and had tried barre classes and yoga, I’d never started pilates simply because of the cost.
+While I’ve always had an interest in it, I’d never started pilates simply because of the cost.
 But, when I finally accepted that our pricey gym membership was just a waste of money for me, we were able to free up the funds.

 Also, I picked up a highly-rated pilates DVD that chunks work outs into 10-minutes that I can use at home.
-In the past, I’ve downloaded free workout apps on my phone that offer short workouts or daily yoga practices.
 Anything is better than nothing.

-But, until then, I would say my #1 recommendation for losing weight when you have an autoimmune disease is investing in a pilates membership as soon as you can or doing videos at home.
+If you have an autoimmune disease, invest in a pilates membership as soon as you can or do videos at home.

-- Plus, pilates is considered the “Zero Pain” workout.
-You should never feel that horrible 3-5 day soreness period that you will have after a weight lifting session or hard core workout.
-You may feel some muscle soreness or stiffness, but it will never be limiting or debilitating.
+3. Plus, pilates is considered the “Zero Pain” workout.
+You may feel some muscle soreness or stiffness, but it will never be limiting or debilitating like other workouts.

 THIS IS SO HUGE FOR THOSE OF US WITH CHRONIC PAIN.